Planet-NULLCAST/curriculum/website/javascript/if-condition.md

 ## Complete the tasks below:

-- Create a let variable a of type 5
+- Create a variable "a" of type let with value 5

 - Check whether a equals 5

-- Print true in console
+- If a eqauls 5, print true in console

 - Use closing curly braces